ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ### Refinement

 I implemented the regression learner incrementally, watching for performance after each change.
-I built a dataframe which essenially consisted of augmented X and y matrices:
+I built a dataframe which essentially consisted of augmented X and y matrices:

  | X_user_demographics | X_offer_parameters | y_Average_Value_Change | y_Transaction_Rate_Change |

 First, I ran the raw data through a linear regressor, mostly to establish a baseline and determine the correct workflow and syntax.
 Next, I scaled and normalized the data for each user demographic.
-The results were, predicatbly, a great imrpovement.
+The results were, predicatbly, a great improvement.

 I evaluated both RandomForestRegressor and AdaboostRegressor learners, but the LinearRegression model performed the best.

 After establishing the regression algorithm, I added offer reward, offer difficulty, and then offer channels one at a time to the dataframe.
-None of these columns had a material effect on the performance of the regression model, which suggests to me that the inofrmation contained in these data fields does not contribute information to the system.
+None of these columns had a material effect on the performance of the regression model, which suggests to me that the information contained in these data fields does not contribute information to the system.

 Finally, I observed that membership year has a non-linear correlation to average transaction value.
-Users who joined in 2015 and 2016 spent noticeably more per visit than users who jioned in 2013 and 2018.
+Users who joined in 2015 and 2016 spent noticeably more per visit than users who joined in 2013 and 2018.
 I thought of using a non-linear statistical model, but instead one-hot encoded membership year and re-ran the regressor.
 The result was in improvement in average transaction value with a trade-off in perfomance of transaction rate.
-If Starbucks were interested in using these regresors, they may wish to consider encoding membership year separately for the separate y-values.
+If Starbucks were interested in using these regressors, they may wish to consider encoding membership year separately for the separate y-values.

 ## Results